Advanced Topics

 The spreadsheet should look as follows:

-Next we need we enable the "compound" graph attribute which Graphviz sets to 'false' by default.
-Setting it to 'true' activates a Graphviz feature allowing edges to connect to clusters.
-The easiest way to do this is to follow the instructions previously described in Adding Native Graphviz Directives to add a native Graphviz statement.
-Place a > character in the Item column to indicate this is a native command and enter compound="true" in the Label column as shown below.
+Next, we need to enable the compound graph attribute, which Graphviz sets to false by default.
+Setting it to true activates support for edges that connect to clusters.
+The simplest way to do this is to follow the steps described in Adding Native Graphviz Directives and insert a native Graphviz statement.
+Place a > character in the Item column to mark the row as a native command, and enter compound="true" in the Label column, as shown below.

-The Relationship Visualizer solves that problem by allowing you to provide a name preceding the open brace (for example, "cluster0") to designate a named subgraph.
-If the name of the subgraph begins with cluster, Graphviz notes the subgraph as a special cluster subgraph.
-If supported, the layout engine will do the layout so that the nodes belonging to the cluster are drawn together, with the entire drawing of the cluster contained within a bounding rectangle.
-Note that, for good and bad, cluster subgraphs are not part of the DOT language, but solely a syntactic convention adhered to by certain of the layout engines.
-If the name does not begin with cluster, then Graphviz treats the subgraph as an ordinary subgraph.
+To address this, the Relationship Visualizer allows you to place a name before the opening brace (for example, cluster0) to explicitly define a named subgraph.
+If the name begins with cluster, Graphviz treats the subgraph as a special cluster subgraph.
+When supported by the layout engine, nodes in that cluster are grouped together and enclosed within a bounding rectangle.
+Note that cluster subgraphs are not part of the formal DOT language—they are a syntactic convention recognized by certain Graphviz layout engines.
+If the name does not begin with cluster, the subgraph is treated as an ordinary subgraph.

-The spreadsheet now looks as follows to define the clusters.
-Note in the illustration that the occurrence of the cluster name in the Item and Label columns.
-We will remove the label later in this example, but for now it helps make the lesson clearer.
+The spreadsheet now appears as follows to define the two clusters.
+In the illustration, notice how the cluster name appears in both the Item and Label columns.
+We will remove the label later in this example, but for now it helps make the demonstration clearer.

-Once the clusters have been defined, we can specify edges that show relationships between the clusters.
-Five scenarios are depicted:
+Once the clusters have been defined, we can specify edges that illustrate the relationships between them.
+The example below demonstrates five scenarios:

-1. A relationship from a node within a cluster to another node within a cluster (row 21)
+1. A relationship from a node inside one cluster to a node inside another cluster (row 21)

-2. A relationship from a node within a cluster to a node outside of a cluster (row 22)
+2. A relationship from a node inside a cluster to a node outside any cluster (row 22)

-3. A relationship from a node within a cluster to the border of another cluster (row 23)
+3. A relationship from a node inside a cluster to the border of another cluster (row 23)

-4. A relationship from the border of a cluster to a node within a cluster (row 24)
+4. A relationship from the border of a cluster to a node inside another cluster (row 24)

-5. A relationship from the border of a cluster to the border of another cluster (row 25)
+5. A relationship from the border of one cluster to the border of another cluster (row 25)

-When you want the arrowhead of an edge to stop at the border you must specify a lhead attribute in the Attributes column which specifies the name of the cluster to connect to.
-For example, lhead="cluster1".
-Note that the item name in the Related Item column must reside within that cluster.
+To make an edge terminate at the boundary of a cluster, include an lhead attribute in the Attributes column.
+This identifies the cluster whose border the arrowhead should connect to—for example, lhead="cluster1".
+The item listed in the Related Item column must reside within that cluster.

-At this point all the information necessary to create the graph has been entered.
-When you press the Refresh Graph button the graph appears as follows:
+At this point, all the information required to generate the graph has been entered.
+When you press the Refresh button, the graph appears as follows:

 Press the Refresh Graph button and the graph now appears as: